 About the Artist

 Leda Black lives in the Washington, DC area.
 Her primary medium is digital imagery printed by high resolution archival inkjet.
 Previously she concentrated on book arts (see Texts link in menu)—writing, printing, and binding limited edition artists books under the imprint Palabra Press.
 She also for many years produced an art by mail subscription called Physical Language Laboratory.
-Current Artist Statement (pdf 132kb) Current CV (pdf 286kb)
+Current Artist Biography & Statement (pdf 79kb) Current CV (pdf 248kb)

 Find Posts by Category